Period Equality for all!

 Teenage girls are telling us they need help*:

-25% of girls told us they had to make do without sanitary products during their period
+25% of girls told us they had to make do without period products during their period

-1 in 9 girls told us they have missed school or college because they could not afford sanitary products
+1 in 9 girls told us they have missed school or college because they could not afford period products

 36% of girls told us that there is a lack of education over matters such as periods and contraception.
 In fact, 17% say that a lack of education is the biggest barrier facing young girls at school today.